mavi13/GCFiddle/README.md

 ### Output box

- - Shows the output of the script execution or text (pre-) processing
+ - Shows the output of the script execution
  - If you mark a variable or a waypoint, it will be selected in the variable box or in the waypoint box, respectively

 ### Variable box